momochi000/typewar/README.md

   player stats/def/etc, player skills (passive or active)
 + Attack animation plays upon successful fragment typing

+#### Skill manager component **skill epic**
+Player has a skill manager
+Skill manager has skills (stored in a skillset)
+Skills have text fragments and can accept input
+Skills have state machine and go from ready to active to cooldown to ready
+#### Build text library module/functionality **skill epic**
 #### REFACTOR: extract attack objects out into some class or other better structure
 An attack is something that gets 'new'ed up and initialized with some json of options.
 These options can be held server side and contains all the data